-SUMMARY: To protect the assets of the casino, as directed.
-To protect casino CUSTOMERS and TEAM MEMBERS, and promptly to requests for security assistance.
-To consistently and diplomatically maintain good public relations with casino CUSTOMERS and TEAM MEMBERS.
+Summary: To protect casino customers and co-workers and to promptly request for security assistance when necessary.
+To consistently and diplomatically maintain good public relations with casino customers and co-workers.
+To protect the assets of the casino, as directed.
 To perform duties in compliance with local, state and federal laws and Colorado Gaming Regulations.
 Responsible for knowing and understanding the Colorado Gaming ICMP’s.
-To comply with, maintain and inform Customers and Team Members of safety and security policies and procedures.

 - Within the realm of the responsibility of the job, maintain a clean and safe work environment.
 Perform duties in compliance with safety procedures, which include use of safety equipment, fire exits and extinguishers.
 Incumbents are responsible for following safety procedures, identifying unsafe practices or conditions and informing their supervisor of the Safety Committee of unsafe conditions, as directed.